bitwarden/sm-kubernetes/README.md

 -   **spec.organizationId**: The Bitwarden organization ID you are pulling Secrets Manager data from
 -   **spec.secretName**: The name of the Kubernetes secret that will be created and injected with Secrets Manager data.
 -   **spec.authToken**: The name of a secret inside of the Kubernetes namespace that the BitwardenSecrets object is being deployed into that contains the Secrets Manager machine account authorization token being used to access secrets.
 -   **spec.useSecretNames** (optional): When set to `true`, uses secret names from Bitwarden Secrets Manager as Kubernetes secret keys instead of UUIDs.
-Default: `false` (uses UUIDs for backward compatibility).
+Default: `false`.

 #### Secret Key Naming

 By default, secrets are created with the Secrets Manager secret UUID used as the key.
-This ensures backward compatibility and handles cases where secret names may not be unique or POSIX-compliant.

-**Option 1: Use Secret Names (Recommended for new deployments)**
+**Option 1: Use Secret Names**

 Set `useSecretNames: true` to use the secret names from Bitwarden as Kubernetes secret keys: